This Quiz Is Designed For:

 Where You Are.

-When I turned 65, I was shocked by how confusing Medicare really is — the deadlines, the penalties, and the pressure to pick something fast.
+When I turned 65, I was surprised by how complicated Medicare really is — the deadlines, the penalties, and the pressure to choose something fast.
 That experience pushed me to get licensed and help other people avoid expensive mistakes.

-I’m independent, so I can compare plans from multiple carriers and explain the trade-offs in plain English.
-My job is to help you make a confident decision — not rush you.
+Because I’m independent, I can compare plans from multiple carriers and walk you through the trade-offs in plain language.
+My job is to help you make a confident decision — not rush you into one.

-Start with the quiz or schedule a free 15–30 minute consultation to get personalized guidance.
+Start with the quiz to understand your options — or schedule a free consultation to go through your specific situation together.

 Licensed independent agent.
 Not affiliated with or endorsed by the U.S. government or the federal Medicare program.
-Plan review and comparison at no cost to you.
+Plan comparison and review at no cost to you.
 Compensation may be paid by insurance carriers upon enrollment.